 - You are currently breast feeding

-The truth of the matter is no one has conducted a robust clinical trial evaluating the safety profile of the toxin during pregnancy.
+The truth of the matter is no one has conducted a robust clinical trial evaluating the safety profile of botox during pregnancy.
 We know that it is a neurotoxin and when you have a little one growing inside of you, in theory there is a risk for neuro-developmental issues by the toxin traveling through your blood vessels to your baby.
 Having said this, the doses used for facial aesthetic purposes are often very low.

-There was an interesting study published in the Journal of Neurology, Neurosurgery & Psychiatry in which questionnaires were sent to over a thousand doctors who use wrinkle relaxing injections in their daily practice (1).
+There was an interesting study published in the Journal of Neurology, Neurosurgery & Psychiatry in which questionnaires were sent to over a thousand doctors who use botox injections in their daily practice (1).
 The questionnaire specifically asked the question on whether any of the doctors had knowingly or unknowingly administered the toxin to a woman who was pregnant or whom they later found out to be pregnant.
 And most importantly, what was the outcome?
 Of the 396 doctors that responded, sixteen of their patients were pregnant when they had treatment (most in the first trimester).
 One patient with a history of miscarriages unfortunately had a miscarriage, one had a voluntary termination of pregnancy, whilst the remainder fourteen pregnancies were completely normal and went to full term with no foetal abnormalities.

-There are numerous other studies/cases which follow a similar narrative with women having normal pregnancies (2) but as with the study above, the number of patients are always far too small to draw a sound conclusion about the safety profile of wrinkle-relaxing injections during pregnancy.
+There are numerous other studies/cases which follow a similar narrative with women having normal pregnancies (2) but as with the study above, the number of patients are always far too small to draw a sound conclusion about the safety profile of botox injections during pregnancy.
 The truth is we probably won’t ever have a robust clinical trial because it would be unethical to conduct one.
 And so, it’s always better to err on the side of caution when we don’t have the answer.

 What is our perspective?